 It was wondrous!!
 Used a piece of warm naan bread to sop up the golden yolk, and breakfast was done.
 And it was a winner.
 I will make this often.
 All of the ingredients are pretty well kitchen staples, nothing exotic or hard to source.

 This recipe will easily translate to a large pan or baking dish if you are feeding a crowd.
 You may want to finish the eggs in a preheated oven if you are cooking 4 or more eggs.

 And don’t stop at breakfast.
 This would be a perfect Meatless Monday type of dinner.
 Add a salad and you’re off to the races.
 Enjoy.

 - 1 cup quartered cherry tomatoes (if you are not using cherry tomatoes, then use Roma/Italian tomatoes, they are more flesh and less liquid.
 Avoid any other type of tomato.
 You don't want the curry to be too runny, or else you will lose the egg in the sauce)

 - fresh cracked pepper

 - 3/4-1 cup chopped baby spinach (or bok choy, or a combo of both)

 - chili flakes (optional)

-- You may wish to garnish the pan with cilantro or nigella seeds etc.
+You can garnish the pan with cilantro or nigella seeds etc.